 - stronger penalties for tobacco smuggling offences.

-From 6 September 2012, the Act makes it an offence for any person to publish tobacco advertising on the internet or other electronic media in Australia – for example, via mobile phone, unless certain limited exceptions apply (section 15A).
+The Tobacco Advertising Prohibition Act 1992 also restricts tobacco advertising to the internet and other electronic media in Australia.
+It is an offence for any person to publish tobacco advertising on the internet or other electronic media in Australia – for example, via mobile phone, unless certain limited exceptions apply (section 15A).

 Internet point-of-sale tobacco advertising